Skip to main content

 How long does a flood zone project take?

 It depends on scope.
-A 49% rule remodel — staying within the FEMA substantial improvement threshold — takes 3-6 months including permitting.
+A FEMA 50% rule remodel — staying within the substantial improvement threshold — takes 3-6 months including permitting.
 A structural elevation runs 9-15 months: 3-6 months for design and engineering (including geotech soil borings and Elevation Certificate), 3-6 months for permitting through the local floodplain administrator, and 6-9 months of construction (pile driving alone takes 1-2 weeks).
 A full teardown and rebuild takes 12-24 months.
 Post-hurricane projects often move faster on permitting because municipalities expedite storm-related work.

 How much does it cost to elevate a house in St. Petersburg?